 The value of self-reflection cannot be underestimated in development environments.
-FA Talent Identification Manager, Nick Levett shares his thoughts on the benefits of the reflection process.
+UK Sports Head of Talent and Performance, Nick Levett shares his thoughts on the benefits of the reflection process.

 One of the crucial elements of a high quality learning environment is the importance of reflection.
 In order to learn more about the players and their reflection skills, here are a few reflective questions for the players to consider at the end of the practice session or game.